Natural (Imagine Dragons song)

-"Natural" is a song by American pop rock band Imagine Dragons, whose members co-wrote the song with Justin Tranter, Klinsmann Lucas S. Bernardo and their producers Mattman & Robin.
+"Natural" is a song by American rock band Imagine Dragons, whose members co-wrote the song with Justin Tranter, Klinsmann Lucas S. Bernardo and their producers Mattman & Robin.
 It was released by Kidinakorner and Interscope Records on July 17, 2018, serving as the lead single from the band's fourth studio album, Origins (2018), as well as the seasonal anthem of the 2018 ESPN College Football.
 It became their fifth number one song on the US Hot Rock Songs chart.

 Background

 Lead singer Dan Reynolds noted that "Natural" is about "finding yourself and being willing and able to stand up to whatever adversity comes your way".
 He said in a press release announcing the song: "Living in a dog-eat-dog world can bring out the worst in you, and sometimes, the best.
 It would be a lie to tell you I haven't become somewhat skeptical about some things in the last decade of my life.
 However, I believe that when you truly learn to love yourself, the judging eyes and hateful words become meaningless."